mpirnat/lets-be-bad-guys/README.md

 We recommend either Python 3.4 or Python 2.7.

 #### Pip

 It’s nicer than easy_install, especially for installing project requirements.

 You get pip for free with Python 3.4!

-If you're using Python 2.7 and don't already have Pip, you can get it by running:
+If you're using Python 2.7 and don't already have Pip, [follow the instructions here](https://pip.pypa.io/en/stable/installing/), or take a shortcut and run:

     $ curl -O https://raw.github.com/pypa/pip/master/contrib/get-pip.py
     $ sudo python get-pip.py